 4.2 Payments to TR Holders

 Payments to TR holders will occur through the physical markets settlement statement process detailed in Market Manual 5.5: Physical Markets Settlement Statements.
-A planned or forced outage to an interconnection may reduce the transmission transfer capability between a withdrawal TR zone and an injection TR zone to zero ().
-In such circumstances, the amount payable to the holder of a TR associated with such TR zones will be set to zero from the first hour after the hour in which the outage occurred ().
-It will remain at zero through to, and including, the hour in which the outage is resolved and the transmission transfer capability returns to an amount greater than zero, after which payments will resume to the TR holder ().
+A planned or forced outage to an interconnection may reduce the transmission transfer capability between a withdrawal TR zone and an injection TR zone to zero (MR Ch.8 s.4.4.2).
+In such circumstances, the amount payable to the holder of a TR associated with such TR zones will be set to zero from the first hour after the hour in which the outage occurred (MR Ch.8 s.4.4.2.1).
+It will remain at zero through to, and including, the hour in which the outage is resolved and the transmission transfer capability returns to an amount greater than zero, after which payments will resume to the TR holder (MR Ch.8 s.4.4.2.2).

-TR holders do not receive a credit relating to the purchase cost of a TR for the period during which the outage has occurred ().
+TR holders do not receive a credit relating to the purchase cost of a TR for the period during which the outage has occurred (MR Ch.8 s.4.4.2).

 – End of Section –